-Unfortunately, many pelagic fish have been over-harvested, causing environmental watch-dog agencies to impose catch limits to keep these resources sustainable, as well.
-In turn, the aquaculture industry is looking for alternatives that can provide the nutrition their fish need without endangering other species.
+Unfortunately, many pelagic fish have been over-harvested, causing environmental watchdog agencies to impose catch limits to keep these resources sustainable, as well.
+In turn, the aquaculture industry is looking for alternatives.
+That can provide the nutrition their fish need without endangering other species.
 The feed and food industry is stepping up to meet the demand.

 ST Equipment & Technology is leading the charge in this environmentally friendly food alternative with our proprietary triboelectrostatic dry separation process.
 The key to creating high-yield protein powders from plants is to maximize the protein yield without compromising its purity.
-By being able to separate plant powders down to very fine levels without damaging the functionality of the protein molecules, our process can maximize crop yields, contribute to the sustainability of pelagic fish species, and support the aquaculture industry.
+By being able to separate plant powders down to very fine levels without damaging the functionality of the protein molecules.
+Our process can maximize crop yields, contribute to the sustainability of pelagic fish species, and support the aquaculture industry.

 As the world population continues to rise and the global demand for alternative food sources accelerates with it.
 ST Equipment & Technology will be there, providing the technology needed to make great things happen.
 Contact us to know more about us.